yuanwu2017/llm-d-infra/quickstart/interactive-pod/README.md

 This example shows some utilities for interacting with a running `llm-d` deployment.

-> WARNING: this assumes you have an active cluster running.
+> WARNING: this example assumes you have an `llm-d` deployment running

 ### 1. Create the interactive pod